jlyonsmith/HowTo/Install/ProxMox.md

 [Adding two factor authentication](https://jonspraggins.com/the-idiot-adds-two-factor-authentication-to-proxmox/)

-Create an `admin` group, add users to the gorup, then on the command line make members of that group have the `Administrator` role:
+Create an `admin` group, add users to the group, then on the command line make members of that group have the `Administrator` role:

 ```sh
 pveum acl modify / -group admin --roles Administrator